-$-\overset{-}{\bigtriangledown}{-}^{-}$ Turn the knob to this position to turn on your headlamps and other operating lamps.
+Turn the knob to this position to turn on your parking lamps and other operating lamps and lights without your headlamps.

-EOO5 Turn the knob to this position to turn on your parking lamps and other operating lamps without your headlamps.
+Turn the knob to this position to turn on your headlamps and other operating lamps and lights.

-Turn the knob to this position to turn off the lamps.
+O Turn the knob to this position to turn off all the lamps and lights.

-Headlamps On Reminder
+Headlamps on Reminder